rafaelsanzio/aws/AWS - Developer Associate/aws-fundamentals/load-balancer.md

       - EC2 instances - HTTP
       - ECS rasks - HTTP
       - Lambda functions - HTTP Request is translated into a JSON event
-      - IP Addresses - must be provate IPs
+      - IP Addresses - must be provide IPs

     - ALB can route to multiple target groups
     - Health checks are at the target group level